By Barry Yeoman

 The Dew Drop was a step up from the neighborhood bars where King usually played.
 But before it closed in the 1970s, he had developed the skills and the nimbleness to move back and forth through the porous curtain separating those two worlds.
 Initially he filled in as a sideman to better known musicians like R&B guitarist Earl King.
 During the inn’s final years he played there with Harmonica Williams, his partner in the album Rock N Roll Blues.

 Like many who passed through the Dew Drop, King was fascinated by the sexual fluidity of the place: the way it embraced the bouffant- and rhinestone-wearing piano player Esquerita along with crossdressers like Valdalia.
-When he saw his first transvestite performer there, King couldn’t believe it was a biological male.
+When he saw his first drag performer there, King couldn’t believe he was a biological male.
 “So I went into the dressing room, and he was dressing.
 And then I found out that it was a man, because he had more hung on him than I had.”

 Later King would wise up.
-Female impersonation was common in New Orleans’ mainstream Black culture; once, King says, he watched a bandmate fall under the spell of a particularly alluring transvestite.
+Female impersonation was common in New Orleans’ mainstream Black culture; once, King says, he watched a bandmate fall under the spell of a particularly alluring performer.
 “Killer, don’t mess with that one over there,” King’s friend said.
 “I want that one.”

 “Hey man, you can have her,” King replied.
 “That’s not a real woman.
 That is a she-he.”